SSWConsulting/SSW.Roles/development.md

 - I can identify new opportunities with clients and flag them internally

 ## Software Developer (from: Senior Software Developer)
-- I have approximately a years experience in software developement (in industry or otherwise)
+- I have approximately a years experience in software development (in industry or otherwise)
 - I have good communication skills

 - I can confidently deliver PBIs for clients